 The offices for the Global Health Center are located within the Institute for Public Health at Washington University in St. Louis.

-J. William Campbell Professor of Medicine and Co-Director, Division of Infectious Diseases, School of Medicine
+J. William Campbell Professor of Medicine and Co-Director, Division of Infectious Diseases in the Department of Medicine

 314-454-8215 | email@example.com